skarkkai/touch-mapper/README.md

 List is in a rough priority order.

-- Move converter from EC2 to Lambda
-- Allow printing a QR sticker that points to touch-mapper.org/?id=deadbeef
+- Allow printing a QR sticker that points to touch-mapper.org/?map=deadbeef
 - Allow inspecting maps on a touch device.
-  - APH's Nearby Explorer
+  - APH's Nearby Explorer, and other apps
 - Describe map contents in the web UI.
   - Roads: intersections between roads, and between roads and map borders; street numbers
   - Points of interest, esp. bus stops: https://developers.google.com/maps/documentation/javascript/places#place_search_requests